• Skip to main content

 Step five:

-Put in 450 degree oven for about 30 minutes.
-I like to adjust this because I’m usually making this while I’m making something else.
+Then place it on a baking sheet and put in a 450 degree F preheated oven for about 30 minutes.
+I often to adjust this because I’m usually making this while I’m making something else.
 The oven temp can be a little lower or higher.
 Anywhere from 400 to 475 will work.
 In my oven on 450, it takes about 30 minutes.
-But you can test for done-ness by opening the foil (carefully!) and poke it!
-If the garlic gives easily and feels soft, it’s done! (but wrap it back up for this next step)
+But you can test for done-ness by opening the foil (carefully because hot steam may escape!) and poke with a fork.
+If the garlic gives easily and feels soft, it’s done!
+(But wrap it back up for this next step.)

 Step six: